polysyllabic/chaos/docs/chaosface.md

 * !joinchaos -- An alias for !join
 * !raffle (time) -- Start a raffle for a modifier credit (if time is omitted, default raffle time is used) Requires 'manage_raffles' permission
 * !chaosraffle -- An alias for !raffle

-*Note:* The chat bot is built upon the PythonTwitchBotFramework package.
-This framework means you can implement other features common to many bots by means of chat commands.
-See the `Twitch bot framework documentation <https://github.com/sharkbound/PythonTwitchBotFramework>`_ if you're interested in those additional features, or if you want to reconfigure chatbot settings for which there is no UI.

 Permissions
 -----------